VarboxInternational/docs/model-urls.md

 #### Disable Url Generation

 By default, a url will be generated for your model record each time you create or update one.
-You may have the need to just save the model without generating a url.

-You can do that by using the `doGenerateUrl()` method.
+To save the model without generating a url use the `doGenerateUrl()` method.

 ```php
 // url will not be generated